egiden/django-contact-us-tools/docs/source/usage.rst

       * This step is important as ``BUSINESS_NAME`` is the name that will be used to introduce yourself or your business in the automatic-reply email and ``COPYRIGHT_YEAR`` is the year used for the copyright notice in the email.
 For more details see the section :doc:`reply_email`.

-      * If you do not wish to display a copyright notice on the automatic-reply email, and for further customisation options of ``BaseEnquiry``, see the section :doc:`BaseEnquiry Model <base_enquiry_model>`.
+      * If you do not wish to display a copyright notice on the automatic-reply email, and for further customisation options of ``BaseMessage``, see the section :doc:`BaseMessage Model <base_message_model>`.

 #.
 Register the proxy model to the admin site in your app's ``admin.py``: